glideport/GlideTrack/README.md

 registration email, check your spam folder.

-Once you have your GlidePort.aero account, run GlideTrack on your mobile phone, enter your GlidePort login name, and click save.
+Once you have your GlidePort.aero account, run GlideTrack on your mobile phone, enter your GlidePort login name (your email), and click save.
 If needed, update the glider information that will be associated with this tracker.

 ## Tracking

-If you need to update your glider information, touch "Settings" prior to your flight.
+Prior to your flight, if you need to update your glider information, touch "Settings".
 Alternatively, you can edit your track in GlidePort.aero after the flight.

 When you touch "START" to start tracking, GlideTrack uses the phone GPS to